 - Description of purpose and travel (include dates and travel destination)

 - Proof of acceptance of presentation at a conference to grad.law [at] mcgill.ca

 - Proof of support from the applicant’s supervisor

 - Budget outlining the anticipated use of the requested funding; note that food and beverage costs will not be covered.

 Graduate Mobility Award (GMA)

-GMAs encourage graduate students to study and conduct research abroad as part of their McGill degree program by defraying part of the cost of the international experience.
-The awards, funded by the Government of Quebec, are available to all full-time thesis students enrolled in a graduate degree program at McGill who have been nominated by their academic unit and Faculty to take part in a mobility opportunity.
-The mobility awards are meant to contribute toward the completion of the student’s thesis.
-A limited number of awards are available each year on a competitive basis.
+The Graduate Mobility Award encourages graduate students to study and conduct research abroad as part of their McGill degree program by defraying part of the cost of the international experience.
+The award, funded by the Government of Quebec, is available to all full-time students enrolled in a graduate degree program at McGill who have been approved by their academic unit and Faculty to take part in a mobility opportunity.
+The mobility award is meant to contribute towards the completion of the student’s thesis or research project.
+A limited number of Awards are available each year on a competitive basis.

 Please consult Graduate Mobility Award for additional information.